iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> I had this a few days after release and didn't feel the usefulness.
+But it kept draining my battery.
+39% use compared to all other apps.
+My battery kept heating up.
+Uninstalled.<br> :date: __2020-06-25 01:11:32__

+> Wanted to help prevent the spread of covid.
+This app is garbage.
+Used 76% of my phone battery in 12 hours.
+Uninstalled.
+Now we are all gonna get covid.<br> :date: __2020-06-23 04:27:55__

+> This app is 100% not anonymous, it starts out by asking for your phone number, which allows the government to get your name and then track you.
+If you care at all about your privacy do not install this app.
+There is no need to provide your phone number for what they have proposed the goal of this app to be.
+They could have notified you within the app.<br> :date: __2020-06-22 11:53:21__

+> Caused my battery to drain much faster, deleted!<br> :date: __2020-06-22 02:00:22__

 > Need to be able to turn off when I'm home<br> :date: __2020-06-21 07:45:40__